 Selection of students for admission to the PLUS Program is carefully managed by the Program administrator and the admission team.
 Prior to application, informational sessions are offered in a variety of formats to provide an introduction to the PLUS Program and Muskingum University to interested parties.
-Applicants to the PLUS Program are carefully screened, and those qualified are extended invitations for an on-campus personal interview with a member of the PLUS Program staff.
+Applicants to the PLUS Program are reviewed, and those qualified are extended invitations for an on-campus personal interview with a member of the PLUS Program staff.
 At this time, applicants may also talk with the admissions staff, members of the faculty, coaches and other students.

 To apply to the PLUS Program, applicants should complete all materials as required for regular admission to Muskingum University.
-In addition, PLUS applicants should submit a recent comprehensive evaluation which includes the following: 1) aptitude testing, 2) achievement testing, 3) a diagnostic summary in which a qualified examiner provides a clear and specific diagnosis and evidence used to make the diagnosis.
-The examiner should also provide evidence that identifies and substantiates functional limitations in one or more major life areas which constitute the disability; make recommendations(s) for specific accommodation related to the identified functional limitations; and establish an evidence-based rationale that supports the need for specific accommodation.
+In addition, PLUS applicants should submit a recent comprehensive evaluation which includes the following: 1) aptitude testing, 2) achievement testing, 3) a diagnostic summary in which a qualified examiner provides a clear and specific diagnosis, and 4) a description of related strengths and limitations and suggestions regarding academic support.
 This documentation should be submitted to the Executive Director for the PLUS Center.
+Information will not be used for any unlawful purpose.

 To be considered for PLUS services, the evaluation must be recent, complete and conducted by a certified and/or licensed qualified professional.
-A school plan, such as an individualized education plan (IEP), multi-factored evaluation (MFE) or a 504 plan is helpful for accommodation clarification and can be included as part of a comprehensive educational evaluation.
+A school plan, such as an individualized education plan (IEP), multi-factored evaluation (MFE) or a 504 plan is helpful for clarification and can be included as part of a the educational evaluation.

-Each applicant is evaluated by a committee of PLUS and Admissions staff for their potential to complete degree requirements.
+Each applicant is evaluated by a committee of PLUS and Admissions staff.
 Students should have a college preparatory curriculum.
 Generally four years of English, three years of college preparatory mathematics, and at least two years each of sciences and social sciences are recommended for admission.
-Because space in the Program is limited, early application is strongly advised.
+Because space in the PLUS Program is limited, early application is strongly advised.

-All students must be aware that some majors have minimum admission criteria and they may be advised to reconsider their intention of pursuing academic majors leading to vocations which have special licensing and certification requirements, or which require proficiency on certain basic skills tests.
+All students must be aware that some majors have minimum admission criteria and/or special licensing and certification requirements, or may require proficiency on certain basic skills tests.